LuckyOrangutan/baldursgate3randomizer/README.md

 ## Baldur's Gate 3 Honor Run Forge

 A tiny, serverless Next.js app that assembles randomized Honor mode runs for Baldur's Gate 3.
-Each reroll hands every player three multi-class hero options plus up to four chaotic affixes—reveal your trio, pick your favorite, and commit for the act.

-### Editing the tables

-All of the randomization tables live in `src/data/runOptions.ts`.
-The structure is plain arrays and can be tweaked without touching React:

-- `races`, `genders`, `classes` (with subclasses) define character origins and multiclass pools.
-Race is no longer auto-selected for players, but the list still feeds affix placeholders such as `{{race}}`.
-- `buildDirectives` contains the affix templates—each hero rolls up to four per reroll.
-- `collectibleItems` and `companions` provide pools for directive placeholders such as `{{item}}`, `{{race}}`, `{{raceOrGender}}`, and `{{companion}}`.
-Edit those arrays to control what gets injected into each affix.

-Feel free to add/remove entries or introduce new directives—`page.tsx` automatically adapts to any length.
+Each build roll hands every player three multi-class hero options in which they must play in honor mode.
+When they complete a task, they can click on the completed task and a gear roll will occur for which you can select one of three items to unlock.
+We are using Tutorial Chest and GearUp mods to summon in the items unlocked by the player.

 ### Development